 Let’s be honest.
-How often do you actually think about the hangers in your closet?
+How often do you actually think about the cheap clothes hangers in your closet?
 Are they all the same material?
-Do you have a collection of hangers with a paper ‘Thank You’ sign from your local dry cleaner?
+Do you have a collection of metal wire hangers with a paper ‘Thank You’ sign from your local dry cleaner?
 Is there a random velvet-lined hanger that you’ve never used, you have no recollection of obtaining, and you don’t know what to do with?
 Just us?
 OK.

 Every time you pick up your clothes from the dry cleaner, you come home with a bundle of wire hangers.
 Though they are a great short-term solution, wire hangers won’t support your clothes well for long.
 They’re simply too flimsy and they collapse under the weight of heavier garments.
 Their shape, with the sharp edges, will often leave marks on the shoulders of shirts that you won’t be able to remove, even with ironing.
 Your best bet to preserve your clothes is to turn to one of the hanger alternatives listed below.

 Molded Plastic Hangers

 A nice alternative to wire hangers, plastic hangers are perfect for lightweight garments.
 Instead of sharp edges, molded plastic hangers have wide, rounded shoulders that won’t leave marks.
 Plastic hangers are also much more durable than wire hangers, as they hold their shape and usually have a strong hook that’s either the same plastic material or metallic.

 Cedar hangers add an extra layer of protection to your garments.
 Since they are a natural repellant, they keep moths and their larvae – both of which can damage your clothing significantly – away from the closet.
 They also act as natural deodorizers, as their scent masks odors, and the exposed natural wood absorbs moisture, preventing mildew and mold.
 Cedar hangers are incredibly durable and long-lasting, and they take no special effort to maintain.